rabmach/debola/README.md

 # Debian and Openbox Restoration Script

 An Openbox desktop on a Debian (Trixie) system that kicks all kinna ass.
-Read the heads-up below and happy days.

 This installs a lightweight, fully functional and completely opinionated desktop following a net install of Debian.
 No doubt you will install more stuff, but, this is a good place to start.
 Best for a fresh install, but, script can be run any time and with subsequent users.